 Save the Duck is an American brand that specializes in animal-free, high tech winter wear.
 Their jackets are made from recycled plastic bottles and hoodies from recycled fishing nets.
 And yet their winter collection is warm enough to successfully put a vegan mountaineer on Mount Everest!

 Unfortunately India doesn’t yet to seem to have its own ethical and eco-friendly winter sports brand.
-Wool and down feather-free jackets are available at Decathlon, made with polyester or other synthetic materials (not very eco-friendly though).
+Wool and down feather-free jackets are available at Decathlon, made with polyester or other synthetic materials, but not exactly eco-friendly.

 Ethical, vegan and cruelty free cosmetics in India